 Include as a marketing charge the withholding or reduction in price for the Dairy Refund Payment Program.
 Capital Retains should also be included since they are cooperative profits withheld and refunded in later years.
-Refunds of these charges should go in Section G.
+Refunds of these charges should go in Section H (CRR)/Section G (Oats, Peanuts, Soybeans).

 Exclude milk hauling as a marketing charge.
 If the hauling charge is netted out in the producer's books, add it back to the total sales value for milk and other dairy products.
-Be sure to note the hauling expense if it is known at this point and make sure milk hauling charges are included in custom hauling (Section H, Item 29a).
+Be sure to note the hauling expense if it is known at this point and make sure milk hauling charges are included in custom hauling in Item 29a of this section).
 Also exclude Cooperatives Working Together (CWT) payments.
 This is a voluntary program and not a marketing expense.